-Forgetting how to hoe the land and take care of the land means forgetting yourself.
+Forgetting how to hoe and take care of the land means forgetting yourself.
 (Mahatma Gandhi)

 The enchanting dim light, the air scented with wine, the humidity calibrated with jets of sprayed water, the large terracotta jars, the wooden barrels ...
 The wine cellar is like a treasure chest where the owners' dreams have become real in the form of wine.